 - To prevent and to control nausea and vomiting associated with certain types of anesthesia and post-surgery

 - In combination with analgesics (painkillers) to help control pain after surgery

 How Does Promethazine Work?

-Promethazine belongs to a family of antipsychotics but it is used as histamine-receptor blocker.
+Promethazine is used as a histamine-receptor blocker.
 Histamine receptors are proteins that bind with histamine to produce allergic reactions.
 This makes promethazine an effective antihistamine.
-The drug also blocks acetylcholine receptors, making it useful to prevent and treat nausea and morning sickness.
+The drug also blocks acetylcholine receptors, making it useful to prevent and treat nausea, morning sickness and cough.
 Promethazine can only help control symptoms.
-It isn’t effective in treating the cause of symptoms or in speeding recovery according to the National Institutes of Health (NIH).
+It isn’t effective in treating the cause of symptoms or in speeding recovery, according to the National Institutes of Health (NIH).